Deterministic Data Masking

 The California Consumer Privacy Act of 2018 (CCPA) protects the data of Californians from being collected and mishandled.
 The law grants the citizens of California the rights to know all the information a business collects on them, to forbid companies from selling their data, to delete their data, and more.

-Multiple Masking Functions
+Apply Multiple Masking Methods

 Decide and enforce who can access or use specific: data sources and targets; masking rules and job scripts; data classifications and data layout definitions; decryption keys and log files; and, even the very data masking products themselves.
 Establish different roles for different data sources and different access rights based on those roles.
-Use roles to segregate administrative functions, too.

 Which Data Masking Product Should I Use?